GalSim-developers/GalSim/docs/phase_psf.rst

         manually.
 The `OpticalPSF` class constructor will handle this for you.

 `SecondKick`
-    A `GSObject` describing the kigh-k turbulence portion of an atmospheric PSF convolved by an `Airy` PSF.
-When using photon shooting with a `PhaseScreenPSF`, small scale (high-k) features are not well approximated by the geometric optics approximation, since this is where Fourier effects such as diffaction become important.
+    A `GSObject` describing the high-k turbulence portion of an atmospheric PSF convolved by an `Airy` PSF.
+When using photon shooting with a `PhaseScreenPSF`, small scale (high-k) features are not well approximated by the geometric optics approximation, since this is where Fourier effects such as diffraction become important.
 The `SecondKick` class can compensate by simulating the appropriate behavior at high k values.

 `Atmosphere`